hexxone/TeleJelly/TeleJelly/docs/download-manager/60-local-test-stack.md

 ## Recommended Local TeleJelly Settings

-Use the service names as hosts from inside the Jellyfin container:
+Use the network endpoint visible from inside the Jellyfin container:

 - Transmission host: `transmission`
-- qBittorrent host: `qbittorrent`
+- qBittorrent host: `gluetun`
 - pyLoad host: `pyload-ng`

-For JDownloader 2, configure the device according to the local JDownloader/My.JDownloader setup you activate in the GUI.
+For JDownloader 2 local-only mode, use `http://gluetun:3128`.
+For My.JDownloader mode, configure the account and device name instead.

 ## Current Limitations